Trump Tower: Other incidents

-Issues during Trump presidency (2017–2021)
+Issues in Trump's first presidency (2017–2021)

 Claims made by Trump

 In March 2017, Trump wrote several posts on Twitter claiming former president Barack Obama had wiretapped phones in the tower toward the end of the 2016 campaign.
 An Obama spokesperson refuted the claims and, during a subsequent meeting with the House of Representatives' Intelligence Committee that discussed the issue, FBI Director James Comey informed the committee that there was no evidence of wiretapping in the tower.

 Trump also claimed to own the painting Two Sisters (On the Terrace), an 1881 work by the French Impressionist artist Pierre-Auguste Renoir.
 The original work hangs in the Art Institute of Chicago.
 In October 2017, Timothy L. O'Brien said that during his interviews with Trump for the book TrumpNation: The Art of Being The Donald, he asked Trump about the copy of Two Sisters, which was then on Trump's plane.
 Trump repeatedly said his copy was the genuine work, despite O'Brien's statements to the contrary.
 By then, the Renoir copy was hanging in Trump's penthouse office.
 The Art Institute of Chicago released a statement refuting Trump's claim that his Renoir copy was the genuine one.